 Pandemic Payment Relief Program – The City of Columbus Division of Power understands that the COVID-19 Pandemic has impacted our lives, homes and businesses in many ways.
 To assist our electric customers, the Division of Power has set aside nearly $300,000 in funding for our Pandemic Payment Relief program.
 This program offers a credit up to $500 to customers of the Division of Power who are having difficulty paying their electric bills or are at the point of disconnection.
 For more information on program eligibility, you can apply online or call customer service at 614-645-8276.

-AEP – Temporarily suspending disconnection for non-payment.
+AEP – Assistance with electric bill payments.
 Call Customer Solutions Center at 800-672-2231 for payment assistance.

 Free Internet through Spectrum/Charter – Offering free access for 60 days to K-12 & College students – Call 1-844-488-8395